ASM DIGITAL EDUCTION HUB

 2. Health – Discussing healthful practices, talking about how to handle stress, discussing proper placement of foods in food groups, analyzing problems in a diet, reviewing body systems,

 6. Spelling – Call out a word, have them think of the spelling, then designate one person to turn and whisper the spelling to their partner.
-The partner gives a thumbs-up to show agreement, or corrects the spelling.
+Teaching-learning strategy: The partner gives a thumbs-up to show agreement, or corrects the spelling.
 You can reveal the correct spelling by uncovering the word from a chart.

 7. Reading – Discuss character traits and motives, make predictions before a chapter or at the end of a read-aloud session, discuss the theme of a book or story, make guesses about vocabulary words based on context clues in the story, discuss the meaning of similes and metaphors in a story